fizolas/s60v3-tether-ppp/README.md

 Run "s60v3-tether phone_name" in a terminal to tether the phone with bluetooth name "phone_name"

-Ctrl-C stops the tethering session leaving the system consistent (both during dial-up channel search or during wvdial)
+Ctrl-C stops the tethering session leaving the system consistent (both during dial-up channel search or during ppp)

 Note: for the Evolution email client to work during tethering, set "Method to detect online state" to "base" in "Settings>Network Preferences"